software-atelier/issue-tracking-sync/README.md

 | duration | duration | duration |
 | workItemType | workItemType | - |

-Additionally on RTC, custom fields can be read/written using the internal FQN (eg. `ch.loewenfels.team.workitem.attribute.defectdescription`)
+Additionally on RTC, custom fields can be read/written using the internal FQN (eg. `ch.loewenfels.team.workitem.attribute.defectdescription`).

-Fields available in JIRA
+Fields available in JIRA:

 | Property | Read as | Write as |
 | -------- | ------- | -------- |